BioinformaticsSTU/TGStools/README.md

 ## staDist
 ----------------------------

-statistics the distance between transcript start site and its closest histone or fantom5.
+distances distribution of transcript-start-site (TSS ) in each full-length transcript to the closest epigenetic marks and CAGE tags.

 **This step will cost much time and resource, we strongly recommend user to run this step at night while the computer is free.**

 ### Input files

 #### gtf file

-#### directory which contain histone files or fatom5 files
+#### directory which contains auxiliary annotations files

 ### Usage
 ```